-Please refer to the separate document titled 'DIABLO16-4DGL-Internal-Functions.pdf' for more information on how to use the Quadrature Input functions, along with the separate document titled 'DIABLO16-Processor-Datasheet-REVx.x.pdf'.
+Please refer to the separate document titled 'DIABLO16 4DGL Internal Functions' for more information on how to use the Quadrature Input functions, along with the separate document titled 'DIABLO16-Processor Datasheet'.

 4.11.
 Analog Inputs

 Please refer to the table in section 4.2 for details on which GPIO can be configured to be analog inputs.
 The analog inputs on the DIABLO16 have a range of 0 to 3.3V, each with a max resolution of 12-bits.